Second Hand Sales Ordinance

 - Purchases of household items from a place of residence

-- Purchases of clothing, footwear and most baby items
+- Purchases of clothing, footwear and baby items with a value of less than $150.00

 Harold Brady, Police Legal Advisor